Take Me Outside for Learning Challenge

 How To Be Involved with the Take Me Outside for Learning Challenge

-Commit to spending at least 1 hour/week outside with your class throughout the school year.
+Make a goal and commit to spending at least 1 hour/week outside with your learners throughout the school year.
 It can be class time, extended recess, picnic lunches, field trips, or all of the above.
 You know what works best for you.
+Need ideas?
+Click here for a curated list of our favourite resources to start your journey!

 3. Share your stories and experiences